Adithya-R-Versatile/SIH-25010/README.md

 ## Impact and Benefits
 <h3>How it Improves by socially,economically</h3>
-<ul><li>This solution will empower millions of small and marginal farmers with knowledge.It will directly impact their decision-making, leading to:
+<ul><li>POTENTIAL ON TARGET AUDIENCE:This solution will empower millions of small and marginal farmers with knowledge.It will directly impact their decision-making, leading to:

 · Reduced anxiety and increased confidence in farming practices.
 · Tangible improvements in yield and income.